EnochQin1/RegiStart-Genetic-Algo/README.md

 >Target: a student who is not registered to vote.

-Throughout the semester, we experimented with two types of algorithms, a hand-made algorithm that has only one possible output for a given input, and a genetic algorithm that starts out with a number of possible, randomly-generated outputs, and attempts to make these outputs better by mixing outputs together or mutating an output slightly.
-After thouroughly reviewing and tuning the code for the genetic algorithm, we found that the genetic algorithm took a significantly longer amount of time to run and performed significantly worse than the hand-made algorithm, which took under 30 seconds to run and gave us an average relationship of 1.9 for our sample dataset.
+Throughout the semester, we experimented with two types of algorithms: a hand-made algorithm that has only one possible output for a given input, and a genetic algorithm that starts out with a number of possible, randomly-generated outputs, and attempts to make these outputs better by mixing outputs together or mutating an output slightly.
+After thoroughly reviewing and tuning the code for the genetic algorithm, we found that although the genetic algorithm took significantly longer to run, it performed significantly better than the hand-made algorithm.
+The genetic algorithm achieved an average relationship score of 1.9 for our sample dataset, surpassing the hand-made algorithm's performance, which completed in under 30 seconds but with less effectiveness.

 ## Project Requirements